Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Exact solutions

-We therefore discuss, here and in the following sections, the solutions and general features of these models, with a focus on the few-body limit.
-In Section \ref{sec:Methods}, which is dedicated to a review of the underlying methods, we provide a formal description of the solutions for arbitrary $N$.
-While we focus on the coordinate version of the Bethe ansatz, a broader class of models can also be exactly solved by other variants, such as the algebraic Bethe ansatz (which is an essential ingredient of the celebrated Quantum Inverse Scattering method \citep{Takhtadzhan1979QISM,Korepin1993QISM,Faddeev1995QISM}), the analytical Bethe ansatz \citep{Mezincescu1992Analytical,Foerster2007Atomic} and the off-diagonal Bethe ansatz. \citep{Wang2015OffDiagonal}
+Our goal in the next two sections is, therefore, to describe the building blocks for many of the problems explored in this review, specifically the solutions of a system with contact interactions for few-body systems and the limit of strong interactions.
+In Section \ref{subsec:BetheAnsatzMethods}, which is dedicated to a review of the underlying methods, we provide a formal description of the Bethe ansatz solutions for an arbitrary number of particles in the Lieb-Liniger model and other Bethe ansatz-solvable models.